Skip to main content

 What is an Annual Wellness Visit (AWV)?

-The Centers for Medicare & Medicaid Services established the Annual Wellness Visit (AWV) to keep Medicare beneficiaries healthy and promote preventive care.
+The Centers for Medicare & Medicaid Services established the Annual Wellness Visit (AWV) to keep Traditional Medicare patients healthy and promote preventive care.
 AWVs are conducted yearly with a health professional to identify and reduce health risks and create or update a patient’s personalized prevention plan.
 AWVs are provided with no patient cost sharing.

 First AWV Subsequent AWV